 Presented by The Creamery Square Arts Society in support of the Grace Jollymore Joyce Arts Centre.

 Plan to attend our Gala Fund Raising Dinner to be held at Fox Harb’r Resort in June 2018.
-Tickets are now available at gracejollymore.com/tickets and at Scotiabank, Tatamagouche at $100 each.
+Tickets will be available soon at gracejollymore.com/tickets and at Scotiabank, Tatamagouche at $100 each.
 Dinner, entertainment, silent auction, bar, and outdoor deck available.